ramonjija/ToroTest/README.md

 You can Add "money" to your balance to buy some Shares.

-The API uses JWT for Authentication and Authorizarion of some resources such as:
+The API can be access through the address http://localhost:5100, and uses JWT for Authentication and Authorizarion of some resources such as:

 * Sign In to the application;
 * Get the User Position;